jardabezdek/talk-es-for-reco/README.md

 Usage:

 1. Modify the `USER_ID` variable to specify the user for whom posts should be recommended.
-3. Run the script: `python /usr/src/app/scripts/recommendation.py` The recommended posts will be printed to the console.
+1. Run the script: `python /usr/src/app/scripts/recommendation.py` The recommended posts will be printed to the console, sorted from the most relevant to the least relevant one.

 ## :link: Links